aws-amplify/amplify-flutter/README.md

 [Getting Started Guide](https://docs.amplify.aws/start/getting-started/setup/q/integration/flutter)

-⚠️ **Amplify Flutter v1 is now in Maintenance Mode until April 30th, 2025.
-This means that we will continue to include updates to ensure compatibility with backend services and security.
-No new features will be introduced in v1.**
+⚠️ **Amplify Flutter v1 is deprecated as of April 30th, 2025.
+No new features or bug fixes will be added.
+Dependencies may become outdated and potentially introduce compatibility issues.**

 Please use the latest version (Gen 2) of Amplify Flutter.
 If you are currently using v1, follow [these instructions](https://docs.amplify.aws/lib/project-setup/upgrade-guide/q/platform/flutter/) to upgrade to v2.